South Africa blasts Trump over racially divisive tweet

 "This is our South Africa, this is our land, this is where we live," Rural Development and Land Reform Minister Maite Nkoana-Mashabane told South Africa's public broadcaster SABC.
 "Only solutions of land reform that are South African will work in South Africa."

-Trump has never experienced apartheid and doesn't know its legacy of inequality in which the majority of South Africa's people own nothing, Zizi Kodwa, a member of the ruling party's national executive committee, told The Associated Press.
+Trump has never experienced apartheid and doesn't know its legacy of inequality in which the majority of South Africans own nothing, Zizi Kodwa, a member of the ruling party's national executive committee, told The Associated Press.

 "He is part of the right-wing lynch mob using the fear factor in order for us to maintain the status quo," Kodwa said.
 "Donald Trump is a weapon of mass destruction."